 Why are Pricing Decisions Often Controversial?

 Product managers should not allow themselves to become disconnected from front-end pricing decisions.
-In fact, as a product managers or product marketer you should embrace pricing issues: it’s a core element of your proposition and who else in the company has the market insight, balanced perspective and long term view needed to be able to set prices?
+In fact, as a product manager or product marketer, you should embrace pricing issues: it’s a core element of your proposition and who else in the company has the market insight, balanced perspective and long term view needed to be able to set prices?